About Social Hiking

 How It Works

-You can setup as many of these linked accounts as you want - you can even include tweets from other people out with you!
 In general, Social Hiking will try and add everything available from each account onto your maps - the only exception is Twitter (as you don't necessarily want all your tweets added), so you can specify a hashtag (for example #sh) to include in the tweets you want included.

 The only thing you need is a location source - Social Hiking supports: